izsvenezie-virology/FluMutGUI/README.md

 ## Usage

-Run `mutfinder_gui` on a terminal and the graphical window will pop up.
+Run `flumut_gui` on a terminal and the graphical window will pop up.